 When the entire surface has been smeared and the irregularities have been gently wiped out, it is time for the edges.
 Fold back the edges of the EPDM rubber and spray them well with contact glue together with the edges on the wooden roof decking.
 Fold the foil back and press firmly.
 For the roof terminal, you must cut a round hole in the roof, which has a slightly larger diameter than the roof terminal.
 Cut the part of the hole neatly in the EPDM.
 Then coat the edge of the roof terminal with EPDM sealant 2 cm from the inside and 1 cm from the outside.
 This creates two circles with EPDM sealant, both on the inside and outside.
 Then you can place the lead-through in the hole and press the foil down well.

 You can use different colored aluminum profiles to finish the edges.
 These are easy to assemble and provide a nice sleek appearance.
-You can use the video we made on this subject for an explanation of installing roof trim:

 After installation, you are the owner of a brand new beautiful carport!
 As a result, your car is protected against the elements and the investment immediately translates into added value for your home.
 We hope this guide got you started building your own DIY carport.
 Also, stay tuned for our other DIY blogs from this new series!
 These blogs will be published on our blog website at fixed times in the near future.
 Also let us know if you have succeeded in building a carport with this manual, or what you encountered so that we can help you with it.